Glow-Lang/glow/cardano/Architecture.md

     JSON body:
     ```json
     { variableMap: ... // required parameters for this interaction step
-    , entryPoint: ... // checkpoints e.g. cp, cp0 TODO: how is this wired up?
+    , entryPoint: ... // checkpoints used to determine which on-chain code sections to evaluate.
     }
     ```